3 Must-visit Medici palaces in Florence

 Spread the love

 No city is perfect, but let’s face it, Florence gets pretty darned close.
 The capital of the Tuscan region owns its reputation as the birthplace of the Renaissance.
-It is mainly due to the powerful Medici family.
+It is mainly due to one powerful family.
 Nowadays, the Medici palaces are a surviving symbol of this famous family.
 They top many visitors’ bucket lists because they have magnificent architecture and priceless artworks.
 In fact, the three Medici palaces are also among the top attractions in the city.
-Follow the footsteps of the Medici family, and visit the famous buildings and monuments in the city.
+Follow the footsteps of this family, and visit the famous buildings and monuments in the city.

-No matter where in the city you find yourself, you will never be far from Medici palaces and other Medici landmarks.
+No matter where in the city you find yourself, you will never be far from their palaces and their other landmarks.

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, we may receive a small commission at no additional cost to you.
 This helps to support and run our blog.